Kimuel/ReactBooking/README.md

 Note:
  - This code uses react-boilerplate template starter kit and I update all of its packages.
- - There`s no unit test yet for the components (Pending)
+ - There`s no unit test yet for the components
+ - Ready to test